google/or-tools/ortools/sat/docs/troubleshooting.md

 ## Improving performance with multiple workers

 CP-SAT is built with parallelism in mind.
-While single worker is a good solution, the solver is tuned to reached its best performance with multiple workers.
+While you can achieve a good solution with a single worker, you'll get the best results when using multiple workers.

-We distinguish multiple thresholds:
+There are several tiers of behavior:

--   **[8 workers]** This is the minimal setting for parallel search.
-It blends workers with different linear relaxations (none, default, maximal), core based search if applicable, a quick_restart subsolver, a feasibility_jump first solution subsolver, and dedicated Large Neighborhood Search subsolvers to find improving solutions.
+-   **[8 workers]** This is the minimum number of workers needed to trigger parallel search.
+It blends workers with different linear relaxations (none, default, maximal), core-based search if applicable, a quick_restart subsolver, a feasibility_jump first solution subsolver, and dedicated Large Neighborhood Search subsolvers to find improved solutions.
 -   **[16 workers]** Bumping to 16 workers adds a continuous probing subsolver, more first solution subsolvers (random search and feasibility_jump), two dual subsolvers dedicated to improving the lower bound of the objective